midhunkalarikkal/FullDomain/Notes/React.md

 ```

 `Uncontrolled Component`
-- The form element's value is managed by the DOM itself, not React state.
+- The element's value is managed by the DOM itself, not React state.
 - We use a ref to access the value.

 ```js